Central Election Commission of Bosnia and Herzegovina: Rotation procedure

 At 46th session of the Election Commission held on 27 February 2003, a rotation procedure on the office of president of this institution was made.
 Hilmo Pašić was elected second president and Vehid Šehić was elected third president.
-Since 30 March 2022, Suad Arnautović has served as president of the Central Election Commission of Bosnia and Herzegovina.
+Since 1 January 2024, Irena Hadžiabdić has served as president of the Central Election Commission of Bosnia and Herzegovina.

 Pursuant to Article 2.6 of the Election Law of Bosnia and Herzegovina, the President of the Central Election Commission is appointed from amongst its members.
 Each member of the Central Election Commission, a Croat, a Bosniak, a Serb and a representative of the Others, shall perform the duty of the president of the Central Election Commission according to the rotation principle, once in seven (7) years for the period of twenty-one (21) months.

 The Election Commission of Bosnia and Herzegovina changed its name to the Central Election Commission of Bosnia and Herzegovina in April 2006.